jindrichmynarz/dissertation/parts/sparql.md

 * Łukasiewicz's t-norm: $T_{L}(x, y) = max(x + y - 1, 0)$ <!-- _b -->

 The identity element of t-norms is 1.
-We use these t-norms to combine weights.
+We use these t-norms to combine weights by the function $comb$.
-They are used by the matchmaker in place of $comb$ in the previous formulas.
 The basic t-conorms, complementary to the t-norms, are the following:

 * Gödel's t-conorm (maximum t-conorm): $S_{max}(x, y) = max(x, y)$